What Are GICS Codes? | GICS Sectors, Structure, and GICS vs NAICS & SIC

 • Is GICS the same as NAICS or SIC?

 No. GICS is designed for public equity analysis and benchmarking.
-NAICS and SIC are industry classification standards widely used for economic reporting and operational B2B segmentation.
+NAICS and SIC are industry classification standards more commonly used for economic reporting and operational business segmentation.

 • Why might a company’s GICS classification change?

-Reclassifications can occur after major business model shifts, acquisitions/divestitures, material revenue mix changes, or structural taxonomy updates that redefine category boundaries.
+Reclassifications can occur after major business model shifts, acquisitions or divestitures, material revenue mix changes, or broader structural taxonomy updates.

 • How do I find a company’s GICS code?

-GICS classifications are typically available via MSCI resources and many market data platforms that publish sector/industry mappings based on GICS.
+GICS classifications are commonly available through MSCI resources and many financial market data platforms that publish sector and industry mappings based on GICS.

 Sources and Further Reading